Mystique-Yachts/docs/yachts.md

 ![Popup waiting for approval](assets/images/YachtDetails_PopUpWaitingForApproval.png "Popup waiting for approval")

-Mystique Yachts will promptly review all provided information and proceed to publish the yacht on the website.
+**Mystique Yachts will promptly review all provided information and proceed to publish the yacht on the website**.